A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Governing equations

 The derivation of the fully kinetic hydrogen mass transport equation, including the effects of hydrostatic stress and dislocations, is detailed in \cite{Hussein2025DIS}.
 Here, we only summarize the main equations and highlight the modifications introduced to account for phase-field damage evolution.
 The hydrogen flux equation is expressed as

-where $\mathbf{D}$ is the diffusivity tensor, $c$ is the hydrogen concentration, $R$ is the universal gas constant, $T$ is the absolute temperature, $\sigma_\mathrm{h}$ is the hydrostatic stress, $\zeta_\rho$ is the hydrogen-dislocation segregation parameter (related to the segregation enthalpy $\Delta H_\rho$) and $\bar{\rho}$ is the normalized dislocation density.
+where $\mathbf{D}$ is the diffusivity tensor, $c$ is the hydrogen concentration, $R$ is the universal gas constant, $T$ is the absolute temperature, $\sigma_\mathrm{h}$ is the hydrostatic stress. $\zeta_\rho$ is the hydrogen-dislocation segregation enthalpy, which is analytically related to the occupancy-based segregation enthalpy $\Delta H_{\rho}$ as discussed in detail in \cite{Hussein2025DIS}.
+The selected value of $\zeta_{\rho} = 13.8\text{ kJ/mol}$ in Table \ref{Table: SimParams}, Section \ref{Section: Staggered} maps to an occupancy-based segregation enthalpy of $\Delta H_{\rho} = -20\text{ kJ/mol}$ \cite{Hussein2025DIS}, which is well within the physically accepted range for ferritic steels. $\bar{\rho}$ is the normalized dislocation density.
 The dislocation density evolution is calculated from the Kocks-Mecking-Estrin \cite{Estrin1984} dislocation evolution equation, with the closed form solution \cite{Hussein2025DIS}